Executive

 Dominic Loise

 Dominic Loise lives with his librarian wife Jenna, their rabbits and many books.
 He met his wife one night over a shared love of reading Ray Bradbury.
 The rabbits love books too but aren’t readers.
 As a content creator for F(r)iction, Dominic writes book reviews, does interviews and has a series of personal essays about pop culture and mental health.
 He is open about and advocates for mental health awareness.
-Dominic can be found at @dominic_lives on Instagram & Twitter where he shares recently published work.
+Dominic can be found at @dominic_lives on Instagram, Threads, and Twitter where he shares recently published work.

 Victoria Bruick